fcarta29/microservices/README.md

 * docker
   * Make sure to add the `/data` directory to the list of directories that can be bind mounted into Docker containers,
+* Copy `microservices-data/data-rest-test/dump.rdb` to `/data/microservices/dump.rdb` to seed the database with defaults

 To build all the targets:
 ```